 - A young girl has written to Google to give her father a day off because of his birthday.
 Google sent back a response.

 - Go to Google Maps Click the satellite view and zoom out as far as you can.
 You can see a beautiful view of Earth with shadows in real-time.
 If you zoom in twice you can see clouds in real-time.

 - Google has a luxury T-rex, called Stan, staying at their offices in California.
 Founders bought it to remind the workers not to let Google go extinct.

 - In Google Images search for ‘atari breakout’ and you can play the game.
 Try now.

 - Travel on to Mars at Google.
 You will see the Mars Map.

 - Type the search bar with any number and Google will spell it out for you.

 - If U.S. Google’s employee passes away while their surviving spouse or intimate partner, under the employ of the 14-year-old search company, will earn a 50 per cent check of their earnings per year for the next decade.

-- Google’s a planner for weddings.
+- Google is a wedding planner.
 Yeah, you got it right.
 Plan your unique wedding day with Google.